emit-js/view/README.md

 By passing those props down to sub-views, it produces descriptive element identifiers and [logs](https://github.com/dot-event/log2) that describe the call stack.

-Luckily, the `view` composer injects the view name into [the `prop` array](https://github.com/dot-event/dot-event2#props) automatically, so you don't need to worry about the append step.
-Just pass the props along.
+Luckily, the `view` composer injects the view name into [the `prop` array](https://github.com/dot-event/dot-event2#props) automatically, eliminating the view name append step.

 ## Related composers